 For all OPK tests, ovulation will happen within 36 hours of receiving a positive test.

-The best way to know EXACTLY when you ovulated is using your basal body temperature (BBT).
+- The best way to know exactly when you ovulate is using your basal body temperature (BBT).
+Unfortunately, you will miss your fertile window by tracking ovulation this way.

-- And, you should use an OPK to give you a specific 36 hour window of when you will ovulate.
+- Use an OPK to give you a specific 36-hour window of when you will ovulate.

 Ovulation And Trying To Conceive